What is #ASEFClassNet?

 ASEFClassNet16 Faculty Collaboration

-ASEFClassNet16 Faculty Collaboration is a 7-month (May – December 2023) exchange and dialogue project for academics and teacher trainers working at higher education institutions (HEIs).
+ASEFClassNet16 Faculty Collaboration is a 6-month (June-December 2023) exchange and dialogue project for academics and teacher trainers working at higher education institutions (HEIs).
 It aims to create avenues for scholarly discussions and resource creation on the topic of “Leading Change: Digital Transformation of Education in the Era of AI” to support educators at the K-12 level as well as to foster collaboration among Faculties of Education.

 This is a new element of the ASEFClassNet project that aims at strengthening collaboration across Faculties of Education and supporting innovation in teaching and learning at the K-12 level.

-Citizens of any of the Asia-Europe Meeting (ASEM) partner countries who are Academic experts (professors, researchers, etc.) or managers working at a Faculty of Education at a Higher Education Institution (HEI)
+Citizens* from Asia and Europe who are Academic experts (professors, researchers, etc.) or managers working at a Faculty of Education at a Higher Education Institution (HEI)

-The programme of the ASEFClassNet16 Faculty Collaboration consists of 3 key phases:
+The programme of the ASEFClassNet16 Faculty Collaboration consists of 3 key stages:

 In this phase, the academic experts will collaborate with each other and share ideas through a series of dialogues on the topic to identify crucial areas that need to be prioritised to support integration of AI tools in schools effectively and ethically.
 The dialogue series will take place in 2 stages: